Yohan460/Automatic-Secure-Token-Granting-Workflow/README.md

 This implementation will take three stages.
 First, setting up the smart group for the policy.
 Second, adding the script to JAMF and explaining the script agruments.
 Third, the actual policy to run our script.
 Everything followed by some general comments about the script and explanations on why things are done the way they are.

 #### Smart Group Scoping Setup
-* Name - `Security - SecureToken - PRI Needs remediation`
+* Name - `Security - SecureToken - Machine Needs remediation`
 * Criteria

 | And/Or | ( | Criteria | Operator | Value | ) |